huynhtuvinh87/docs/docs/libraries/arduino.md

 ## Send Data To The Modem

-Helium uses [MessagePack](http://msgpack.org) to handle data transmission to and from the network.
+Helium uses [MessagePack](http://msgpack.org) to handle data transmission to and from the Network.
 The MessagePack format provides two major advantages:

 1. Data is packed efficiently (and data types are preserved)